2015 BGL Luxembourg Open

 The 2015 BGL Luxembourg Open was a women's tennis tournament played on indoor hard courts sponsored by BNP Paribas.
 It was the 20th edition of the Luxembourg Open, and part of the WTA International tournaments category of the 2015 WTA Tour.
-It was held in Kockelscheuer, Luxembourg, on 19–25 October 2015.
+It was held in Kockelscheuer, Luxembourg, on 19 October until 25 October 2015.
+Unseeded Misaki Doi won the singles title.